The Soap Factory

-The Soap Factory at 111 Gallowgate, Aberdeen, Scotland, was built for Ogston & Tennant, soap and candle manufacturers, in 1922.
-The building was designed to be the formal office and to stand detached from the main factory and warehouses, which opened onto Loch Street.
-Ogston & Tennant ceased trading in the 1970s, and the building is now used as offices.
+The Soap Factory is a building in Aberdeen, Scotland.
+It was built in 1922 for Ogston & Tennant, a company which manufactured soaps and candles, and was designed to be the formal office and to stand detached from the main factory and warehouses, which opened onto Loch Street.
+Ogston & Tennant ceased trading in the 1970s.
 It is a category C listed building.

+In 2025 Code The City, a civic hacking organisation promoting open data, took on the building.

 The building

 The architect credited with the design of 111 Gallowgate is Alexander Mavor who designed the soap-works for Ogston & Tennant.
 Alexander Mavor trained as a builder in London before moving to Scotland and joining William Henderson & Sons architectural practice.
 He became a partner there before leaving to start his own business.

 The building on the Gallowgate side has a low classical profile and is built from Kemnay granite.
 The main entrance has granite steps leading up to two Doric columns set either side of a recessed timbered door.
 The listing makes particular mention of the granite boundary wall topped with decorative metal railings.
 To the rear is the basement which is built from brick, not granite, and housed Ogston & Tennant's industrial laboratories.

 In 1941 the Loch Street side of the factory site was bombed.
 At some point in the 1970s Ogston and Tennant ceased trading and the building was then used as a Waldorf school.
 The interior of the building has been modernised to include serviced office and media space.